fieldtrip/website/faq/how_change_mri_orientation_size_fov.md

 1.  align the anatomical MRI or functional volume along the x,y,z axis, i.e. put it right side up
 2.  ensure that the voxels are isotropic, i.e. having equal size in all 3 dimensions
 3.  zoom in or on a part of the volume, i.e. changing the number of voxels and FOV
-4.  change the resolution, e.g. changing the voxel size from 1 mm to 2 mm
+4.  change the resolution, e.g., changing the voxel size from 1 mm to 2 mm

 Anatomical data, for example an anatomical MRI or other volumentric representations (such as a [segmentation](/faq/how_is_the_segmentation_defined)) are represented as a [volume](https://github.com/fieldtrip/fieldtrip/blob/release/utilities/ft_datatype_volume) MATLAB structure in FieldTrip.